gsakshay/Chandy-Lamport-Snapshot-Algorithm/REPORT.md

 These files provide the necessary components and utilities to support the main `Chandi-Lamport` algorithm implementation, focusing on peer management, queue handling, state/snapshot management, and TCP communication.

-## Key Algorithmic Logic

-### Token Passing Logic

-1. Each process either starts with the token (if it is the starter) or waits for a token to arrive.
-2. Upon receiving a token, the process increments its state (counter) and logs this state.
-3. If a snapshot is triggered (when the process reaches a specific state), the process sends a marker to all its outgoing channels.
-4. The token is passed to the next peer, allowing for continued token circulation.

-### Snapshotting Logic

-1. When a process receives a marker for the first time, it:
-   - Records its current state.
-   - Closes the incoming channel on which the marker was received.
-   - Sends markers to all outgoing channels.
-2. The process then records any messages that arrive on its remaining open channels.
-3. When all channels are closed (i.e., markers have been received from all peers), the snapshot is complete.

 ### Log Format

 The application logs the following information: